opendata-swiss/ckan-embed/README.md

 1. Run `yarn` in the ckan-embed folder to install dependencies.
 2. Run `yarn run build` (this will invoke [browserify](http://browserify.org/) to bundle the source files, and then [uglify-js](http://lisperator.net/uglifyjs/) to create the minified version).
 4. Run `yarn run deploy` to do tests and update the distributables.
-5. Start a local webserver (e.g., `python3 -m http.server 8000`) in the root folder and then point your web browser at the test directory (e.g., `http://localhost:8000/test/`).
+5. Start a local webserver (e.g., `python3 -m http.server 8000`) in the root folder and then point your web browser at the examples directory (e.g., `http://localhost:8000/examples/`).

 ## Acknowledgments